 The Plone Playbook¶

-We currently support two Linux families: Debian and RHEL.
+We support two Linux families: Debian and RHEL.
 Support means that the playbook knows how to load platform package dependencies and how to set up users, groups, and the platform’s method for setting up daemons to start and stop with the operating system.